Axway/amplify-central/content/en/docs/saas_api_gateway/proxy_rate_limit.md

 You can enforce one or both levels together.

-## Use the Amplify Central UI to configure rate limiting
+## Use the Enterprise Marketplace UI to configure rate limiting

 To begin, [register an api proxy](/docs/saas_api_gateway/quickstart/#register-an-api).